Are you safe & secure?

 Sensible measures – especially if you have children – include:

-Sort the results by changing the drop-down options from the paragraph at the top to only show ‘including accidental damage cover’, and you’ll be able to see how well each policy will cover you for accidental protection to both your building and contents.
+Sort the results by changing the drop-down options to only show ‘including accidental damage cover’, and you’ll be able to see how well each policy will cover you for accidental protection to both your building and contents.

 You can also change the filter view at the top to only show policies offering accidental damage coverage for contents or only for buildings, depending on your needs.